ubernaut/resume/README.md

 I use this to convert markdown files which contain my resume, employment history, and project history into both PDF and HTML formats for distribution.

 ## deps:
-sudo apt install pandoc texlive-latex texlive-latex-extra pdftk markdown texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra
+sudo apt install pandoc texlive-latex-base texlive-latex-recommended texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra pdftk

 ## to use: